Tight end | Alabama | Junior

 Career: 58 receptions for 838 yards (14.4 yards per reception) and 10 touchdowns in 38 games; 33 receptions gained a first down or scored a touchdown

-View photos of Alabama TE Irv Smith Jr.
+View photos of the Vikings new TE Irv Smith Jr. from Alabama selected in the second round.

 Summary: Smith opted for Alabama over Texas and Texas A&M after catching 31 passes for 558 yards and four touchdowns at Brother Martin High School in Louisiana.
 He was ranked as the No. 6 tight end/H-back prospect nationally and 27th overall player in his home state.